Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Numerical verification of decay rates

 The result in Case (i) confirms the sharp decay rate $t^{-\be}$ obtained in Lemma \ref{lem-wp}(ii), while that in Case (ii) obviously suggests the decay rate $t^{-\al}$ in the case of $\al<1$, which was later established in Theorem \ref{thm-asymp}.
 Intuitively, due to the lack of the initial supply, the time evolution of the component $v$ corresponding to the smaller order $\be$ relies completely on the supply from the other component $u$.
 As a result, the long-time asymptotic behavior of $v$ reflects the decay rate $t^{-\al}$ of $u$.

 \end{example}

 \begin{example} Next, we study the more interesting case of $\al=1$ in \eqref{eq-gov2} and change several different values of $\be<1$.
 We first fix $\be=0.5$ and repeat the same test in Example \ref{ex-2frac}.
-From the numerical results plotted in Figure \ref{asym-be_TPFDS}, we clearly see
+From the numerical results plotted in Figure \ref{asym-be_TPFDS}, it can be clearly observed that

 As expected, the result in Case (i) complies with the same sharp decay rate $t^{-\be}$ as before, indicating that Lemma \ref{lem-wp}(ii) still holds true for $\al=1$.
 However, the superlinear decay observed in Case (ii) is rather unexpected and surprising, which seems never happen in the coupling of two usual diffusion equations or two subdiffusion equations.